gregmcausland/viewcontrol/README.md

 ### .elements

-The was we expose bound items to the Module instance is through the elements object.
+The way we expose bound items to the Module instance is through the elements object.
 It's simply an object that is autofilled with references to all bindings within your controller module scope.

 	var viewController = ViewController.getInstance();